kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(ii\) The maximum weight for each altitude and temperature condition at which the rotorcraft can safely hover in-ground effect and out-of-ground effect in winds of not less than 17 knots from all azimuths.
 These data must be clearly referenced to the appropriate hover charts.
 In addition, if there are other combinations of weight, altitude and temperature for which performance information is provided and at which the rotorcraft cannot land and take off safely with the maximum wind value, those portions of the operating envelope and the appropriate safe wind conditions must be stated in the Rotorcraft Flight Manual;

-\(iii\) For reciprocating engine-powered rotorcraft, the maximum atmospheric temperature at which compliance with the cooling provisions of §§27.1041 through 27.1045 is shown; and
+\(iii\) For reciprocating engine-powered rotorcraft, the maximum atmospheric temperature at which compliance with the cooling provisions of §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1041   General.|§27.1041]] through 27.1045 is shown; and

-\(iv\) Glide distance as a function of altitude when autorotating at the speeds and conditions for minimum rate of descent and best glide as determined in §27.71.
+\(iv\) Glide distance as a function of altitude when autorotating at the speeds and conditions for minimum rate of descent and best glide as determined in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.71   Autorotation performance.|§27.71]].

 \(b\) The Rotorcraft Flight Manual must contain—

-\(1\) In its performance information section any pertinent information concerning the takeoff weights and altitudes used in compliance with §27.51; and
+\(1\) In its performance information section any pertinent information concerning the takeoff weights and altitudes used in compliance with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.51   Takeoff.|§27.51]]; and

-\(2\) The horizontal takeoff distance determined in accordance with §27.65(a)(2)(i).
+\(2\) The horizontal takeoff distance determined in accordance with [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.65   Climb: all engines operating.|§27.65]](a)(2)(i).

 (Secs.
 313(a), 601, 603, 604, and 605 of the Federal Aviation Act of 1958 (49 U.S.C.
 1354(a), 1421, 1423, 1424, and 1425); and sec.
 6(c) of the Dept. of Transportation Act (49 U.S.C.
 1655(c)))